November 11th, 2018 BAA Online Store

 In all blog posts and Bulletins, feel free to e-mail or to leave a comment regarding any typos or errors.
 Just be right :).

-Right now I have ten deposits for the 2019 Galapagos Photo Cruise so we are pretty much good to go.
-One participant signed up for the single supplement.
-That means that we will have only 12 participants plus me, all of that just a bit better for a photographic trip.
-I have room for one couple or two singles.
+Right now I have nine folks committed to the 2019 Galapagos Photo Cruise.
+A friend who had committed to the trip learned that he and his wife might not be able to attend.
+Thus, I have room for one or two couples, one couple and two singles, or four singles.
 If the archipelago is on your bucket list, please get in touch via e-mail asap with questions.
-If you might be registering with a friend or a spouse do ask about the two at a time discount.
+If you might be registering with a friend or a spouse, do ask about the two at a time discount.
 See the complete details here.

 BIRDS AS ART